Microkernel: Device drivers

 Device drivers frequently perform direct memory access (DMA), and therefore can write to arbitrary locations of physical memory, including various kernel data structures.
 Such drivers must therefore be trusted.
 It is a common misconception that this means that they must be part of the kernel.
 In fact, a driver is not inherently more or less trustworthy by being part of the kernel.

-While running a device driver in user space does not necessarily reduce the damage a misbehaving driver can cause, in practice it is beneficial for system stability in the presence of buggy (rather than malicious) drivers: memory-access violations by the driver code itself (as opposed to the device) may still be caught by the memory-management hardware.
-Furthermore, many devices are not DMA-capable, their drivers can be made untrusted by running them in user space.
+While running a device driver in user space does not necessarily reduce the damage a misbehaving driver can cause, in practice it is beneficial for system stability in the presence of buggy (rather than malicious) drivers: memory-access violations by the driver code (as opposed to the device) may still be caught by the memory-management hardware.
+Furthermore, many devices are not DMA-capable; their drivers can be made untrusted by running them in user space.
 Recently, an increasing number of computers feature IOMMUs, many of which can be used to restrict a device's access to physical memory.
 This also allows user-mode drivers to become untrusted.

 User-mode drivers actually predate microkernels.
-The Michigan Terminal System (MTS), in 1967, supported user space drivers (including its file system support), the first operating system to be designed with that capability.
+The Michigan Terminal System (MTS), in 1967, supported user-space drivers (including its file-system support), the first operating system to be designed with that capability.
 Historically, drivers were less of a problem, as the number of devices was small and trusted anyway, so having them in the kernel simplified the design and avoided potential performance problems.
 This led to the traditional driver-in-the-kernel style of Unix, Linux, and Windows NT.
 With the proliferation of various kinds of peripherals, the amount of driver code escalated and in modern operating systems dominates the kernel in code size.